DEA Launches Project Wave Breaker to Stop Flood of Deadly Fentanyl

 New initiative focuses on stemming the tide of synthetic fentanyl flowing into the United States

-Project Wave Breaker will direct interdiction, enforcement, and outreach efforts to high-impact areas to disrupt the flow of fentanyl in and around the United States.
-The initiative will also employ analytical intelligence assets to target the activities of Mexican transnational criminal organizations, which are the primary suppliers and distributors of illicit fentanyl and fentanyl substances throughout the United States.
+Project Wave Breaker will direct interdiction, enforcement and outreach efforts to the Chicago Division to disrupt the flow of fentanyl in and around the United States.
+The initiative will also employ analytical intelligence assets to target the activities of Mexican transnational criminal organizations, which are the primary suppliers and distributors of illicit fentanyl and fentanyl-related substances throughout the United States.

-The eleven divisions participating in Project Wave Breaker are credited with 85 percent of all synthetic opioids seized by the DEA in 2020.
-They include: Phoenix, New York, San Diego, New England, Los Angeles, Chicago, Detroit, St. Louis, San Francisco, Houston, and El Paso.
+The 11 DEA Divisions participating in Project Wave Breaker are credited with 85 percent of all synthetic opioids seized by the DEA in 2020.
+They include: Chicago, Phoenix, New York, San Diego, New England, Los Angeles, Detroit, St. Louis, San Francisco, Houston and El Paso.

-Mexican cartels, particularly the Sinaloa Cartel, have capitalized on the opioid epidemic and prescription drug misuse and abuse in the United States, flooding communities with illicit fentanyl and driving the record-setting rates of overdose deaths.
-According to the most recently published CDC provisional data, more than 87,200 people died from an overdose last year, marking the largest number of overdose deaths ever recorded in a 12-month period.
-Deaths involving synthetic opioids increased nearly 60 percent during the same 12-month period ending September 1, 2020.
+Mexican cartels, particularly the Sinaloa Cartel, have capitalized on the opioid epidemic and prescription drug misuse in the United States, flooding communities with illicit fentanyl and driving the record-setting rates of overdose deaths.
+According to the most recently published CDC provisional data, more than 87,200 people died from overdoses last year, marking the largest number of overdose deaths ever recorded in a 12-month period.
+Deaths involving synthetic opioids – predominately fentanyl - increased nearly 60 percent during the same 12-month period ending September 1, 2020.

 Facts about fentanyl: